Introduction to sessions¶

 Runtime sessions can be used in conjunction with Qiskit Runtime primitives.
 Primitive program interfaces vary based on the type of task that you want to run on the quantum computer and the corresponding data that you want returned as a result.
 After identifying the appropriate primitive for your program, you can use Qiskit to prepare inputs, such as circuits, observables (for Estimator), and customizable options to optimize your job.
 For more information, see the Primitives topic.

 There are several benefits to using sessions:

-Jobs that belong to a single algorithm run are run together without interruptions, increasing efficiency if your program submits multiple sequential jobs.
+Jobs that belong to a single algorithm run are run together without interruption, increasing efficiency if your program submits multiple sequential jobs.

 The queuing time does not decrease for the first job submitted within a session.
 Therefore, a session does not provide any benefits if you only need to run a single job.